marksayers46/team-manager/README.md

 CRM tool for assigning tickets to individuals or teams.
 This tool can increase efficiency and productivity while collaborating effectively.

 ## Features
 CRUD app for creating new tickets, edit existing tickets, and delete tickets.
+I'm going to make this app a single sign on (SSO).

 ## Stack
 1. React.js